 - Sensitivity.
 The Spark is slightly more sensitive than the Bluebird, picking up more sound in general.

 - SPL.
 The sound pressure level of the Bluebird is 138dB while the Spark’s is 128dB.
 This basically means you can record louder with the Bluebird and not have to worry as much about distortion, etc.

-- The Bluebird has slightly lower dB of self noise, so it’s quieter and thus more efficient.
+- The Bluebird has a slightly lower dB of self-noise, so it’s quieter and thus more efficient.